|

 inspectors.

-Like the wiring of the KL-7 wheels, the wiring of the Singlet wheels is
+Like the wiring of the KL-7 rotors, the wiring of the Singlet rotors is

 currently unknown.